goodhosts/cli/README.md

      backup         Backup hosts file
      restore        Restore hosts file from backup
-     edit, e        Open hosts file in an editor, default vim clean, c       Clean the hostsfile by doing: remove dupe IPs, for each IPs remove dupe hosts and sort, sort all IPs, split hosts per OS limitations help, h        Shows a list of commands or help for one command
+     edit, e        Open hosts file in an editor, default vim clean, cl      Clean the hostsfile by doing: remove dupe IPs, for each IPs remove dupe hosts and sort, sort all IPs, split hosts per OS limitations help, h        Shows a list of commands or help for one command

   GLOBAL OPTIONS: